sourcenetwork/defradb/README.md

 Start a node by executing `defradb start`.
 Keep the node running while going through the following examples.

-Verify the local connection to the node works by executing `defradb client ping` in another terminal.
+Verify the local connection to the node works by executing `defradb client collection describe` in another terminal.

 ## Configuration